testcontainers/testcontainers-go/docs/features/wait/introduction.md

 - [Multi](./multi.md)
 - [SQL](./sql.md)

-## Startup timeout
+## Startup timeout and Poll interval

 When defining a wait strategy, it should define a way to set the startup timeout to avoid waiting infinitely.
 For that, Testcontainers-go creates a cancel context with 60 seconds defined as timeout.

-If the default 60s timeout is not sufficient, it can be updated with the `WithStartupTimeout(startupTimeout time.Duration)` function, present at each wait struct.
+If the default 60s timeout is not sufficient, it can be updated with the `WithStartupTimeout(startupTimeout time.Duration)` function.

+Besides that, it's possible to define a poll interval, which will actually stop 100 milliseconds the test execution.

+If the default 100 milliseconds poll interval is not sufficient, it can be updated with the `WithPollInterval(pollInterval time.Duration)` function.